thomasphys/StudentDocker/README.md

 ```
 which will allow docker to access your screen.

-*Note: if you quit XQuartz you will have to allow docker access to your screen again with* `xhost + 127.0.0.1` *again*.
+*Note: if you ever quit XQuartz you will have to allow docker access to your screen again with* `xhost + 127.0.0.1`.

 Now you can run your docker image with the flag `-e DISPLAY=host.docker.internal:0`